MeiLam1218/Claw-Machine/README.md

 - Watch the turtle positions carefully before dropping
 - Time your claw close precisely when it's over a turtle
 - The claw needs to be centered over the turtle for a successful grab
-- Try to catch all the turtles in a round for maximum score!
+- Keep an eye on the timer - don't waste precious seconds!
+- The timer color changes to warn you when time is running low
+- You need to catch at least 5 turtles out of 6 attempts to win!

 ## Contributing
 Feel free to add your own features and improvements to this project.